Mathieu-Desrochers/Learning-Docker/README.md

     docker container exec -it 13524401a141 cat /button_color docker container exec -it 13524401a141 cat /run/secrets/my_secret_data

-Configurations are mounted on the root file system.
-Secrets are mounted in an in-memory filesystem.

-Both are encrypted on the swarm manager.
-Both are plainly accessible from the containers.

 Deleting configurations and secrets.

     docker service rm service1
     docker config rm button_color
     docker secret rm my_secret_data